-Student/Teacher Support Administration/Operations Technical Professional Services N/A Distinguished from ES Level 1 Range 2 by the level of management responsibility for the work area that will have a greater impact on school administration and operations Objectives and directions are clear, but there is a greater level of autonomy in determining the approach Manage others to achieve the objectives of the work area Manage and direct the preparation of annual budgets and regular financial statements and contribute to financial decision making Coordinate a range of functions, such as finance, human resources and other support areas that contributes significantly to the business management function within the school Adapt the way work is organised and modify existing practices within precedent and established methods With broad direction manage the delivery of a dministrative and/or operational services Manage the delivery of a particular service or function (e.g. finance, library, human resources, facilities) Manage a school science laboratory where a variety of tests are undertaken, including activities that are not routine and techniques that are not standard Prepare management plans in regard to the technical support provided Manage the flow of information to staff and students to ensure appropriate awareness of technical operations and safety Advise teachers and students on aspects of information technology and use in the school Investigate and report on the efficiency and effectiveness of system design Conduct training and instruction to school colleagues within the technical field Regularly interact with a range of external or internal clients to provide advice or specialist information The minimum range for positions that carry a mandatory qualification requirement of not less than four years (or equivalent such as three years plus 12 months' worl experience).
-Provide standard professional services independently within defined organisational parameters Provide operational leadership and strategic planning with respect to professional service delivery Influence management and other professional colleagues with respect to strategies Provide complex professional reports requiring in-depth factual analysis, including assessments and recommendations for consideration by others Conduct training and instruction to school colleagues within the professional field Provide standard clinical professional services to students within the parameters of school policy and guidelines and the standards set by the relevant registration body Explain professional concepts and approaches to clients, stakeholders, colleagues and staff Facilitate individual or group programs for clients
+Student/Teacher Support Administration/Operations Technical Professional Services N/A Distinguished from ES Level 1 Range 2 by the level of management responsibility for the work area that will have a greater impact on school administration and operations Manage a school science laboratory where a variety of tests are undertaken, including activities that are not routine and techniques that are not standard The minimum range for positions that carry a mandatory qualification requirement of not less than four years (or equivalent such as three years plus 12 months' work experience).
+Objectives and directions are clear, but there is a greater level of autonomy in determining the approach Manage others to Prepare management plans in regard to the technical support provided Manage the flow of information to staff and Provide standard professional services independently within defined organisational parameters Provide operational

+Student/Teacher Support Administration/Operations Technical Professional Services achieve the objectives of the work areaManage and direct the preparation of annual students to ensure appropriate awareness of technical operations and safety leadership and strategic planning with respect to professional service delivery budgets and regular financial statements and contribute to financial decision making Advise teachers and students on aspects of information technology and use in the school Influence management and other professional colleagues with respect to strategies Coordinate a range of functions, such as finance, human resources and other support areas that contributes significantly to the business management function within the school Adapt the way work is organised and modify existing practices within precedent and established methods With broad direction manage the delivery of administrative and/or operational services Manage the delivery of a particular service or function (e.g. finance, library, human resources, facilities) Investigate and report on the efficiency and effectiveness of system design Conduct training and instruction to school colleagues within the technical field Regularly interact with a range of external or internal clients to provide advice or specialist information Provide complex professional reports requiring in-depth factual analysis, including assessments and recommendations for consideration by others Conduct training and instruction to school colleagues within the professional field Provide standard clinical professional services to students within the parameters of school policy and guidelines and the standards set by the relevant registration body Explain professional concepts and approaches to clients, stakeholders, colleagues and staff Facilitate individual or group programs for clients Apply sound theoretical knowledge and practical expertise

 Range 4 is distinguished by broader management responsibility, particularly in the areas of finance, human resource, delivery of professional student support services and/or clinical management and other support functions.
 Range 4 is responsible for managing a range of functions under a wide range of conditions, subject to the size and complexity of school operations.
-Objectives will, generally, be clearly defined; guidelines will be broad and day-today direction minimal.
+Objectives will, generally, be clearly defined; guidelines will be broad and day-to-day direction minimal.
 Management responsibility extends to ensuring appropriate support levels are maintained across the school.
 Range 4 generally provides key support and timely advice to the leadership team and school council and liaises with the general school community, the Department and other government agencies and service providers.